gbouras13/plassembler/README.md

 plassembler
 ===============

-Automated Bacterial Extra-chromosomal Plasmid Assembly Program
+Automated Bacterial Plasmid Assembly Program
 ------------

-plassembler is designed for automated assembly of extra-chromosomal plasmids in haploid bacterial genomes that have been sequenced with hybrid ONT (R9.4.1 or earlier) + paired-end short read sequencing.
+plassembler is designed for automated assembly of plasmids in haploid bacterial genomes that have been sequenced with hybrid ONT (R9.4.1 or earlier) + paired-end short read sequencing.

 If you are assembling a small number of bacterial genomes manually, I would highly recommend using [Trycycler](https://github.com/rrwick/Trycycler).